martygubar/bigdagtasql-openworld2019/LabGuide400.md

 ## Introduction

 In Lab 400 you will access latest station information, stored in a kafa streams.

 ## Lab 400 Objectives

-- open zeppelin and start the kafka stream
+- Open zeppelin and start the kafka stream
-- create an Oracle table `station_status` out of this kafa stream
+- Create an Oracle table `station_status` from this kafa stream
-- use the JSON_DATAGUIDE function to parse the JSON format and create a `v_station_status`
+- Use the JSON_DATAGUIDE function to parse the JSON format and create a `v_station_status` view
-- query this newly created view to show how many bikes are available per station
+- Query this newly created view to show how many bikes are available per station
-- display the results in zeppelin
+- Display the results in zeppelin

 ## Steps